benjilwhite/PowerOutageLogger_Cloud/Raspberry Pi Code/readme.md

 This program on the Raspberry pi reads in the serial data sent from the arduino and sends it to a REST API.

-It should be configured to run when the Raspberry Pi starts up following a power outage using autostart
+It should be configured to run when the Raspberry Pi starts up following a power outage using autostart.

 To do this, run the following commands in the Raspberry Pi command line: